ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/history_positional_parameter.svg"-->

-Which was added by PEP five seven zero (570) in Python 3.8 (which only went out of support last year).
+Which was added in Python 3.8 (which only went out of support last year).

 ------
 ```python [5]